This post contains affiliate links.

 Since 2025, Lando Norris has partnered with Silverstone for his home race at the British Grand Prix to turn the grandstands at Stowe Corner in to the Landostands.

 These are painted with his infamous flourescent yellow and black colour scheme and will be full of fellow Lando fans.
 If you buy a ticket for a seat in this stand, and you get a free Landostand T-shirt plus a Lando fan pack with your seat purchase.
-But be warned, tickets sold out almost immediately in their first year, so see the later section on Tickets for where else to get Landostand seats.
+But be warned, these tickets sell out almost immediately, so see the section on Tickets further down this page for where else to get Landostand seats.

-Landostand D was an extension they built after A, B and C sold out almost immediately.
-As the map below shows, they are all situated on the outside of the circuit at Stowe Corner, Turn 13.
+The Landostand is situated on the outside of the circuit at Stowe Corner, Turn 13.

 All tickets to the Landostand give you general admission access to the rest of the circuit on the day(s) your ticket is valid.